 The final grade will be assigned on the following basis:

-two essays, each worth 15% Total: 30%

-two tests, each worth 10% Total: 20%
+two essays, each worth 20% Total: 40% two tests, each worth 10% Total: 20% research project 20% participation 20%

-field journal or research paper 30%

-participation 20%

 NB: ONLY STUDENTS WHO ATTEND THE FIRST DAY OF CLASS ARE ELIGIBLE TO TAKE THIS COURSE.
 NO STUDENT WHO MISSES THE FIRST DAY OF CLASS WILL BE ALLOWED TO CONTINUE IN THIS COURSE.